 Shortly after the birth of your baby, your postpartum body will require time to adjust, especially if you are choosing to breastfeed your new child.
 This includes sticking to a balanced, healthy diet that will help your body recover after about 9 months of gestation.
 While it is common sense that you should always aim to eat healthily, now is an especially crucial time not only for your physical help, but to reduce the risk of postpartum depression.
-Here is what you should always remember to in your diet after giving birth:
+Here is what you should always remember in your diet during postpartum:

 This one is obvious, of course.
 You should be drinking plenty of water no matter who you are, but it is especially crucial during this time to heal naturally.
 Plus, breast milk is made from about 80% water.
 It is also advised to drink some milk, as well.

 There are so many easy – and not to mention delicious – ways you can implement fruits and veggies in your diet.
 From fruit salads to veggie delight burgers, there are an infinite amount of recipes you can find on the Internet!